Tithes & Alms

 -

-Though "the deeds of the law" in offerings and sacrifices cannot justify any flesh, "the doers of the law" of the commandments" shall be justified so we can know the differentiation between the two things Paul was referring to in his letter to the Romans.
-Paul taught doing the laws of the commandments can justify us in the Lord's sight because "the doers of the laws shall be justified" as oppose to "the deeds," which are offerings and sacrifices for sins, cannot justify anyone:
+Though "the deeds of the law" in offerings and sacrifices cannot justify any flesh, "the doers of the law" of the commandments shall be justified, so we can know the differentiation between the two things Paul was referring to in his letter to the Romans.
+Paul taught doing the laws of the commandments can justify us in the Lord's sight because "the doers of the law shall be justified" as opposed to "the deeds," which are offerings and sacrifices for sins, which cannot justify anyone:

 Rom 2:13